GuideNepalInvestingNEPSERight SharesPersonal Finance

 • Bonus shares enter at Rs 0.
 You did not pay for them, so they always pull WACC down.

 • Right shares enter at Rs 100.
 They pull WACC down only if your existing WACC is above Rs 100.
-If your existing WACC is below Rs 100 (rare for actively-traded listed stocks, but possible for old IPO holdings), they actually pull WACC up.
+If your existing WACC sits below Rs 100 (rare for actively-traded listed stocks, but possible for old IPO holdings), they actually pull WACC up.

-• Cash dividend does not change WACC at all — you received cash, not shares.
+• Cash dividend does not change WACC at all.
+You received cash, not shares.

 A worked example for clarity.
 Your starting position: